wei-wei93/MyProfileSite/README.md

-# My Simple personal profile
+# A Simple profile of myself